-Foggy Albion is a world of established traditions, emerging for centuries.
+Foggy Albion is a world of well-established traditions that have been developing over the centuries.
 The British are famous for their inveterate conservatism, they have their own special view of the world.
-And, of course, when we talk about the true English style in the interior, a special place in it's occupied by the classic English window “sash” vertically sliding design.
+And, of course, when we talk about the true English style in the interior, a special place in it is occupied by the classic English “sash” window with vertically sliding design.

-For the first time, vertically sliding Windows with a special transom were used in the construction of Chatsworth House in Derbyshire (United Kingdom), and they became especially popular in the XVIII and XIX centuries, becoming a symbol of Georgian architecture and a characteristic feature of a typical English house.
-These Windows look incredibly beautiful and aesthetically pleasing, bringing to the interior of the apartment or the appearance of the house inimitable aristocratic atmosphere.
+For the first time, vertically sliding windows with a special transom were used in the construction of Chatsworth House in Derbyshire (United Kingdom), and they became especially popular in the XVIII and XIX centuries, becoming a symbol of Georgian architecture and a characteristic feature of a typical English house.
+These windows look incredibly beautiful and aesthetically pleasing, bringing an inimitable aristocratic atmosphere into the interior of an apartment or the look of a house.

 The main advantages of English windows: